ErlerPhilipp/dr2_logger/README.md

         </motion_platform>
         ```
 1. Download and unzip dr2logger.zip archive
-1. Run the dr2logger.exe while you play DR2
+1. Run the dr2logger.exe while you play Dirt Rally
+1. The logger is set to Dirt Rally 2.0 mode by default.
+To switch to Dirt Rally 1 enter 'g Dirt_Rally_1' when the logger runs.
-1. After each race, the logger will save the current data
+1. After each race, the logger will automatically save the current data
 1. At the start of a race, the logger will delete the old data
-1. Switch (Alt+Tab) from DR2 to the logger to create the plots
+1. Switch (Alt+Tab) from Dirt Rally to the logger to create the plots
 1. Remarks:
     1. You can edit the settings.ini to change the path for automatic session saves, the ip and port.
     1. Don't save, load or analyze your run while the race is running.
 Otherwise, data might get lost.
-Pausing the race is sufficient.
+Pausing the race is ok.
-    1. This tool will probably work with other racing games by Codemaster, for example Dirt Rally 1 and Dirt 4.
+    1. This tool will probably work with other racing games by Codemaster, for example Dirt 4 and F1.
 Those games use the same datastructure for the UDP packages.
 However, I didn't test it.
 Other racing games with UDP output, such as Project Cars, will require trivial changes in this tool's networking code.

 ![dr2logger](img/dr2logger.png)